-Whatever it may be, Maui sunsets are more a period of time—something magical is happening.
-With its amazing location, Maui has a heaven on earth for the sunseekers with direct access to some local landmarks, such as markets, restaurants, and beaches.
-From the Haleakalā summits to the serene shores of Kahana, these are the best places to witness a breathtaking sunset in Maui, as well as some tips for ensuring the experience is unforgettable.
-Be sure to add these hot (pun intended) spots to your itinerary to catch the best sunsets in town.
+With its amazing location, Maui is heaven on Earth for sunseekers.
+From the Haleakalā summit to the serene shores of Kahana, these are the best places to witness a breathtaking sunset in Maui — along with some tips to make the experience unforgettable.
+Add these hot spots (pun intended) to your itinerary to catch the best sunsets in town.

 Hawaiian sunset, Kihei, Maui, Hawaii